Coherent structure detection and the inverse cascade mechanism in two-dimensional Navier-Stokes turbulence: Relation of coherent structures to the inverse cascade process

-According to the numerical studies of Xiao et al. \cite{XiaoWanChenEyink2009} and as described in section \ref{section3_3}, the vortex thinning mechanism is geometrically quantified by the rotation angles $\delta \alpha^{[b]}$ in figure \ref{fig:rotation_angle_overview} (b) conditioned onto the band-pass filtered vorticities $\omega^{[b]}$ and eddy-viscosities $\nu_T^{[b]}$, and by the rotation angles $\delta \beta^{[b]}$ in figure \ref{fig:rotation_angle_overview} (c).
-We will expand on this analysis by applying it onto the coherent and residual contributions.
-All coherence definitions provide similar results regarding the angle statistics.
-Thus, the following observations and conclusions are made for cohrent structures in general, independent of the concrete definition.
+According to the numerical studies of \citet{XiaoWanChenEyink2009} and as described in section \ref{section4_3}, the vortex thinning mechanism is geometrically quantified by the rotation angles $\delta \alpha^{[b]}$ and $\delta \beta^{[b]}$, which are illustrated in figures \ref{fig:rotation_angle_overview} (b) and (c), respectively.
+Conditioning the angle $\delta \alpha^{[b]}$ onto the band-pass filtered vorticities $\omega^{[b]}$ allows us to obtain statistics of the rotation angle behavior between the large scale strain-rate $\mathsfbi{S}^{(0)}$ and the band-pass filtered strain-rates $\mathsfbi{S}^{[b]}$, and thus reveals the physical mechanism of the MSG flux contribution originated from the SR term $Z_{SR}^{[b]}$ in equation \eqref{eq:MSG_CSA_flux}.
+A conditioning of the angle $\delta \alpha^{[b]}$ onto the band-pass filtered eddy-viscosities $\nu_T^{[b]}$ allows the analysis of the alignment behavior between the large scale strain-rate $\mathsfbi{S}^{(0)}$ and the band-pass filtered stress $\boldsymbol{\tau}^{[b]} = -\nu_T^{[b]} \mathsfbi{S}^{[b]}$, which comes from a Newtonian stress-strain relation as already described in section \ref{section4_3}.
+From this we are able to infer the physical mechanism of the DSR term $Z_{DSR}^{[b]}$ in equation \eqref{eq:MSG_CSA_flux}, which quantifies the direction of the stress work exertion on the strain-rate field from small to large length scales.
+Finally, analysing the $\delta \beta^{[b]}$ angle reveals the influence of the VGS mechanism described by $Z_{VGS}^{[b]}$ in equation \eqref{eq:MSG_CSA_flux}.
+We extend the angle analysis by investigating the angles $\delta \alpha_{c/r}^{[b]}$ and $\delta \beta_{c/r}^{[b]}$ of the purely coherent and residual contributions based on the equations \eqref{eq:decomposed_polar_coordinated_first} - \eqref{eq:decomposed_polar_coordinated_last}.
+According to figures \ref{fig:expected_values_conditioned_angles_2nd_order_MSG_vorticity_threshold_fwdFTLE_bkwdFTLE_okuboweiss_run2_3} (b), (d) and (f) all coherence definitions provide similar results regarding the above mentioned angle statistics.
+Thus, the following observations and conclusions are made for coherent structures in general, independent of the concrete definition.